 How do I access the IOP program?

-An internal referral from a provider is required to access the children's IOP, as well as current status as a UCS client.
-UCS is not currently accepting community referrals at this time.
-Clients should talk to their UCS provider for information about enrollment and the referral process.
+A referral from a provider is required to access the children's Mental Health IOP.
+Clients/family member should talk to their UCS provider for information about enrollment and the referral process.

 Who is eligible for the IOP program?